TFP / TFCD Photo Shoot Singapore

 What is TFP or TFCD photo shoot?

 TFCD means Time for Compact Disk (CD) and TFP means Time for Print.
 Some people may use "trade" or "test" instead of "time" or even reverse it like PFT (Print for Time).
 Both TFCD and TFP have similar meaning, such that the photographer, model, stylist, makeup artist, hairstylist and fashion designer would work together (trade their time) in a project for free to help building up their portfolios or simply for self interest.
+Basically, it is a collaboration shoot.
 At the minimal, the photographer and model would take up all the roles.

 In the past, the photographer would give the model printouts (hardcopy photographs) for TFP photoshoot, while a compact disk (CD) for TFCD photoshoot.
 However, with the improvement in technology nowadays, many photographers would prefer sending the final work through the internet while some simply share via Facebook.
 Therefore, nobody should expect to receive a printout or CD even though they are doing "TFCD" or "TFP" photoshoot.
 Some TFCD photographers may be dying to meet up with the models again and thus insist on providing a CD.